 The saying, “boys never grow up, they just get older and their toys get more expensive,” is well understood by Aston Martin.
-The storied British marque is about to make a dream come true for 25 affluent older boys by building continuation DB5s equipped like the lethal, gadget-laden version used in the 1964 James Bond film, “Goldfinger.”
+The storied British marque is about to make a dream come true for 25 affluent older boys.
+This will be done by building continuation DB5s.
+They will come equipped like the lethal, gadget-laden version used in the 1964 James Bond film, “Goldfinger.”

-Now, through the magic of movie studio tie-ins and the profitability of nostalgia, Aston Martin will produce a total of 28 “Goldfinger” DB5 continuation cars, in cooperation with EON Productions, which produced the Bond movies.
+Now, through the magic of movie studio tie-ins and the profitability of nostalgia, Aston Martin will produce a total of 28 “Goldfinger” DB5 continuation cars.
+Likewise, this is in cooperation with EON Productions, which produced the Bond movies.
 Twenty-five of the cars will be sold to customers, beginning in 2020.
 Aston Martin and EON Productions will each keep one, and another will be auctioned for charity.
 The price for living out this innocent boyhood fantasy is £2.75m (about $3.6m).

-All the cars will be equipped with working gadgets developed by Chris Corbould, OBE, who worked on the special effects for 14 of the Bond films, winning Oscars®for eight.
-There is one catch: the James Bond continuation DB5s will not be street legal, according to Aston Martin.
+All the cars will be equipped with working gadgets developed by Chris Corbould, OBE.
+He worked on the special effects for 14 of the Bond films, winning Oscars®for eight.
+However, there is one catch: the James Bond continuation DB5s will not be street legal, according to Aston Martin.

 What Happened to the Originals?

-The driving-scenes car was later also fitted with the Bond gadgets for exhibition purposes and in 2010 sold at auction for $4.6m to collector Harry Yeaggy.
+The driving-scenes car was later also fitted with the Bond gadgets for exhibition purposes.
+Lastly, in 2010, sold at auction for $4.6m to collector Harry Yeaggy.